luguslabs/habs/doc/keys-initialisation.md

 ## Subkey Tool

 Archipel and polkadot use [Substrate](https://substrate.dev/) framework.
 This framwork has utility tool to generate keys.
-We will use it to facilitate the keys generation.
+You will use it to facilitate the keys generation.
 The first step is to [download and install subkey](https://substrate.dev/docs/en/ecosystem/subkey#installation).
 Then check subkey installation and options available :

 ```bash
 subkey --version